YashJain04/Information-Retrieval-System-2/README.md

 - Implemented, ran, and evaluated the TITLE vs TEXT/TITLE for all models

 2. Tolu Emoruwa's Work... 📗
-- Implemented the original BERT model and created base framework for other models
+- Created the base framework for all models to work
-- Implemented the final BERT model
 - Implemented parts of Neural Ranking (neural_ranking.py)
 - Ran final program to ensure everything works and is submission ready
-- Researched different models for BERT (SentenceTransformers vs CrossEncoders)
+- Researched different models for BERT, MINI LM, and ELECTRA and understood difference of SentenceTransformers vs CrossEncoders
+- Decided final models to implement for fast processing times + higher scores
 - Documentation of code and program
 - Researched RERANKING process use case of CrossEncoders
 - Wrote explaination of final results (understanding as to why some models score higher than others)